-We found that temporal variation in population-level food availability was positively related to telomere length.
-This is consistent with the strong cohort effects we found, and suggests that temporal variation in conditions may be a key driver of costs in the Seychelles warbler.
-Although the environmental conditions on Cousin Island are relatively benign in comparison to other island systems (e.g. Coulson et al. 2001), substantial annual variation in rainfall does occur, with associated changes in insect abundance, and it appears that this confers a cost to Seychelles warblers. {Nettle, 2015 #2308}{Heidinger, 2012 #2403}{Watson, 2015 #2398}{Fairlie, 2016 #2323}We also found evidence for sex-specific telomere dynamics, with males having longer-telomeres than females, and that this sex-difference interacts with tarsus length.
-If the sex-dependent relationship between telomere and tarsus lengths was due to differential growth alone we would expect the opposite pattern to that observed, as male Seychelles warblers are larger than females (Fig. 3B).
+We found that temporal variation in insect prey availability during the hatch year was positively related to telomere length.
+This is consistent with the strong cohort effects we found, and suggests that temporal variation in environmental conditions may be a key driver of costs in the Seychelles warbler.
+Although the environmental conditions on Cousin Island are relatively benign in comparison to other island systems (e.g. Coulson et al. 2001), substantial annual variation in rainfall does occur, with associated changes in insect abundance (Komdeur 1996) , and it appears that this confers a cost – in terms of intrinsic biological condition - to Seychelles warblers.
+Our results concur with other studies which show that early life conditions / food availability can have a very significant and long term impacts on telomere length (and intrinsic biological condition) in captive and wild animals e.g. ({Nettle, 2015 #2308}{Heidinger, 2012 #2403}{Watson, 2015 #2398}

+We also found evidence for sex-specific telomere dynamics: males had longer-telomeres than females apparently due to greater very early life telomere attrition in females than males.
+Interestingly this sex-difference interacts with tarsus length: telomere length was negatively correlated with tarsus length in both sexes, but this effect was stronger in females than males.
+If the sex-dependent relationship between telomere and tarsus length was due to differential growth alone we would expect the opposite pattern to that observed, as male Seychelles warblers are larger than females (Fig. 3B).
 One possibility is that the environment imposes differential costs on males and females: a recent study in captive zebra finches found that manipulation of dietary nutrients had sex-dependent effects on telomere dynamics (Noguera et al. 2015).
 Also worth noting is that the effect of telomere length on survival in strongest in male Seychelles warblers (Barrett et al. 2013), although the nature of the relationship between sex, telomeres and survival is not yet clear (Barrett and Richardson 2011)

-Although we found clear associations between the environment and telomere dynamics, we should bear in mind that our social and ecological variables explained a only a small proportion of the variance in RTL.
+Although we found clear associations between the environment and telomere dynamics, we should bear in mind that the social and ecological variables we tested here explained only a small proportion of the variance in RTL.
 A poor social and ecological environment is known to be detrimental to Seychelles warblers, both in terms of oxidative stress and survival (Van de Crommenacker et al. 2011; Brouwer et al. 2012), and it is therefore perhaps surprising that these variables do not explain more variance in RTL.
-While measurement error clearly accounts for some of this lack of explanatory power, it is also likely that early-life RTL in the Seychelles warbler is explained by a set of environmental and genetic variables not considered here (e.g. Bebbington et al. 2016).
+While telomere measurement error will account for some of this lack of explanatory power, it is also likely that early-life RTL in the Seychelles warbler is explained by a set of environmental and genetic variables not considered here (e.g. Bebbington et al. 2016).
 A key question to be addressed is the extent to which RTL, especially in early life, reflects inheritance and parental effects (Asghar et al. 2014; e.g. Becker et al. 2015; Heidinger et al. 2016).
+For example, parental age and quality may key variables that impact the telomere dynamics of offspring in the Seychelles warbler, and will be addressed in future studies.
 Long-term ecological study systems are uniquely suited to addressing such questions in natural systems (Clutton-Brock and Sheldon 2010).
 To gain a full understanding of telomere dynamics in natural systems, long-term studies combining ecological and genetic data will be required from a range of species.

 Acknowledgements